Adnaanahma/Proj1971/README.md

 - All protected endpoints require a valid JWT Bearer token in the `Authorization` header.
 - CORS is enabled for `http://localhost:5173` (React frontend default).
 - For demo/interview, password reset tokens are returned in the response (in production, send via email).
+- The API will not be available until you start the application (e.g., by running dotnet run or starting the project in Visual Studio).
+Make sure the server is running before trying to access any endpoints.

 ---
 ## Local Secrets